cjdbarlow/bedside-notebook/disease/cns/cerebral-palsy.md

 	* **Use of muscle relaxants**
 		* No restriction on suxamethonium
 		* Offset of non-depolarising agent is increased due to upregulation of ACh receptors
+* G
+	* GORD
+	Risk of aspiration.
 * H
 	* Increased blood loss
 	CP muscle contracts poorly when incised, leading to much greater volumes of blood loss.
 		* **Group and save** for any major surgery

+##Complications
+Associated conditions:
+* Neonatal respiratory distress syndrome
+* Respiratory impairment
+	* Scoliosis and spinal deformities
+	* Restrictive lung disease
+	May in turn lead to pulmonary hypertension, and right heart/respiratory failure.
+* GORD/recurrent aspiration
+In turn associated with chronic lung injury from repeated aspiration.
+May be due to:
+	* Swallowing difficulties
+	* Oesophageal dymotility
+	* Spinal deformities
+	* Weak cough
+* Epilepsy
+50% may have focal or generalised forms.

 ---
 ##References